Paul Scholes: 1993–1999

-In 1995–96, after Mark Hughes moved to Chelsea, Scholes had more first-team opportunities, standing in for the suspended Eric Cantona as Andrew Cole's strike partner for the first two months of the campaign.
+In the 1995–96 season, after Mark Hughes moved to Chelsea, Scholes had more first-team opportunities, standing in for the suspended Eric Cantona as Andy Cole's strike partner for the first two months of the season.
 Scholes scored 14 goals in all competitions as United became the first English team to win the double twice.
-He picked up another Premier League winners medal in 1996–97 – in this season he changed his shirt number to 18, which he held for the next 15 years.
+He picked up another Premier League medal in the 1996–97 season.

-In the 1996 close season, when United unsuccessfully tried to sign Alan Shearer from Blackburn Rovers, the Ewood Park club reportedly demanded that United should offer Scholes in exchange if any bid for Shearer from United was to be considered.
-By this stage, Scholes was rated at £5 million.
-Shearer, however, never came to Old Trafford, instead joining Newcastle United for £15 million.

 After Roy Keane suffered a knee injury in late September 1997 and was ruled out for the rest of the season, Scholes was made a central midfielder in the 1997–98 season.
 United finished the season without a major trophy, only the second time in the 1990s that this happened.

-In 1998–99, Scholes was a key player in Manchester United's Premier League title, FA Cup, and UEFA Champions League treble success.
+In the 1998–99 season, Scholes was a key player in Manchester United's Premier League title, FA Cup, and UEFA Champions League treble success.
 He scored one of Manchester United's two goals against Newcastle in the FA Cup final.
 He also scored an away goal against Inter Milan in the Champions League quarter-final.
-He came on as a substitute in the second leg of the semi final against Juventus as Sir Alex Ferguson opted for Nicky Butt in the starting line up.
+He came on as a substitute in the second leg of the semi-final against Juventus as Alex Ferguson opted for Nicky Butt in the starting line-up.
 He picked up a yellow card which ruled him out of the final victory over Bayern Munich through suspension.